 - a.
-Names of all household members. - b.
-A SNAP, TANF, or FDPIR case number for any household member.
+Names of all household members. - A SNAP, TANF, or FDPIR case number for any household member.
 One case number will qualify all enrolled students to receive free meal benefits within that household.
-(Reference USDA Policy Memo SP-38-2009) - (1) SNAP: A valid SNAP number may begin with the letters A, B, C, D, H, J, or T followed by six to nine digits.
+(Reference USDA Policy Memo SP-38-2009)

+- SNAP:\ A valid SNAP number may begin with the letters A, B, C, D, H, J, or T followed by six to nine digits.
 All valid numbers MUST be Oklahoma-issued.
 Some numbers could also include a dash, followed by two additional numbers.
-Individuals receiving SoonerCare benefits DO NOT automatically qualify for free meal benefits. - (2) TANF: A valid TANF number is recognized by a six- to nine-digit number beginning with the letter C or H. All valid numbers MUST be Oklahoma-issued.
-This number could be followed by a dash with two additional numbers. - (3) FDPIR: FDPIR is a federal program that provides USDA Foods (commodities) to low-income households living on Indian reservations and to participating Native American families residing in the State of Oklahoma.
-An FDPIR number may appear to be any combination of letters and/or numbers.
+Individuals receiving SoonerCare benefits DO NOT automatically qualify for free meal benefits. - (2) TANF:\ A valid TANF number is recognized by a six- to nine-digit number beginning with the letter C or H. All valid numbers MUST be Oklahoma-issued.
+This number could be followed by a dash with two additional numbers. - (3) FDPIR:\ FDPIR is a federal program that provides USDA Foods (commodities) to low-income households living on Indian reservations and to participating Native American families residing in the State of Oklahoma.
+An FDPIR number may appear to be any combination of letters and/ or numbers.
 It has no identifiable format.
-A tribal roll card is not verification of receiving FDPIR benefits. - There are no mixed households under the Assistance Programs.
+A tribal roll card is not verification of receiving FDPIR benefits. - \ There are no mixed households under the Assistance Programs.
 If an application contains a single case number for SNAP, TANF, or FDPIR, all enrolled children listed on the application must be approved for free meal benefits.
 This extension of categorical eligibility also applies to the Direct Certification process.
 Any income information on an application containing a single/correct SNAP, TANF, or FDPIR case number should be disregarded.
-(Reference USDA Policy Memo SP-38-2009) - If there is any doubt of the validity of a case number submitted on an application, the SFA should contact the appropriate SNAP, TANF, or FDPIR official and document the findings.
+(Reference USDA Policy Memo SP-38-2009) - \ If there is any doubt of the validity of a case number submitted on an application, the SFA should contact the appropriate SNAP, TANF, or FDPIR official and document the findings.
 (This is only for numbers that are not formatted as Oklahoma numbers.) - c.
-The signature of an adult household member.

-2. Other Source Categorically Eligible Foster Children
+The signature of an adult household member. - 2.
+Other Source Categorically Eligible Foster Children

 Section 102 of the Healthy, Hunger-Free Act of 2010 amends Section 9(b)(12)(A) of the NSLA to provide categorical eligibility for free meals, without further application, to any foster child whose care and placement is the responsibility of the state or who is placed by a court with a caretaker household.
-In addition, the Act amends Section 9(b)(5) of the NSLA to allow certification of a foster child for free meals without application if the LEA or other CNP institution obtains documentation from an appropriate state or local agency indicating the status of the child as a foster child whose care and placement is the responsibility of the state or that the foster child has been placed with a caretaker household by a court.
+In addition, the Act amends Section 9(b)(5) of the NSLA to allow certification of a foster child for free meals without application if the LEA or other CNP institution obtains documentation from an appropriate state or local agency indicating the status of the child as a foster child whose care and placement is the responsibility of the state or who are a foster child whose care and placement is the responsibility of the state or local agency indicating the status of the child as a foster child whose care and placement is the responsibility of the state or that the foster child has been placed with a caretaker household by a court.